 Three pedestrians have been killed while crossing the street in the city since the beginning of this year.
 Even when walking on sidewalks along well illuminated roads or crossing the street using a crosswalk, pedestrians need to take extreme care when crossing the road especially those with heavy traffic and multiple lanes.

-Oak Street Improvement Project Update: Traffic through the construction zone at the intersection of Washington Boulevard and Oak Street is following a circular flow.
-Traffic signals at Oak and S. Grant, and Oak and Lincoln are now operating.
-Landscaping and roadway striping is anticipated to be completed during the week of Thanksgiving, depending on weather conditions.
+The Oak Street and Washington Boulevard roundabout is complete.
+Traffic through the the intersection is following a two-lane circular flow.
+Traffic signals at Oak and S. Grant, and Oak and Lincoln are now operating and part of the improved circulation through the area.

 Roseville has 438 miles of roadways to maintain, worth more than $ 1 billion.
 It is an extremely valuable city resource.
 The most cost effective way to keep our roads in the best possible condition may not be what you think.

 Watch this short video and find out how we save millions of dollars through preventative road maintenance.

 Roseville Transit Local route changes are now effective, including new service to Sierra College in Rocklin.
 View the schedules online.
 Printed guides are available on buses and at the Alternative Transportation office at 401 Vernon Street.